Arthurgamer1/RCAP/README.md

-# Resource Consuption Across Programming Languages
+# Resource Consuption Across Programming Languages (RCAP)

 This project started due to our university class, and serves as another source of information for this topic.
 This is an idependant research hence some of the results are limited to what the time we had and the systems we have.